SaqlainSajid/to-do/README.md

 - You can add/delete tasks to a list
 - You can reorganize the position of each task in a list
 - You can mark a task done
-- Helps me by showing me all the different groups of tasks I need to do together all in one place
+- Helps me by showing me all the different groups of tasks (school, work, clubs, health, miscellaneous etc.) I need to do together all in one place

 # How to start the project
 Download the code, use GitHub desktop for ease of use